mchenggit/kabanero-event/architecture/README.md

 <a name="Usage_Scenarios"></a>
 ## Usage Scenarios

-This section captures the usage scenarios, from which we can derive the event types, and producers and consumers of events.
+This section captures the usage scenarios, from which we can derive the functional specification.
 We begin with a sample production environment consisting of 3 different applications/services.
 This is followed by discussion on the devops pipeline that produces the production environment.
+Note that the usage scenarios presented in this section are not recommendations.
+They are meant to capture a variety of scenarios to ensure the functional specification is sufficiently useful.

 ### The Production Environment